Over Stratton

 Over Stratton is a small village in Somerset, England.
 It is part of the parish of South Petherton along with the nearby hamlets of Lower Stratton, Wigborough, Yeabridge, Drayton and Watergore.
 As of census day 2011, the population was 317.

 Towards the north end of the village, Stratton & District Village Hall provides an amenity for the local residents and hosts community events such as coffee mornings.
 It also hosts a nursery for pre-school age children.

-In the centre of the village there are two hospitality-related businesses: a public house with a restaurant (the Royal Oak), and a restaurant that also has rooms for bed and breakfast (New Farm), however, this restaurant is temporarily closed and is up for sale.
-A third hospitality-related enterprise is situated at the southern edge of the village on the road to Merriott.
-It holds occasional feasts, approximately once a month.

-The village also has a Methodist church but services are no longer held there.
+The village also had a Methodist church but services are no longer held there and the building has been converted into residual use.

-There is a blacksmith's forge on a side track leading off Bull Bridge Lane.
+There was a blacksmith's forge on a side track leading off Bull Bridge Lane.

 History

 The South Petherton Local History Group has published a booklet titled "Explore South Petherton's Past" that contains a number of references to Over Stratton, particularly on pages 32 and 33.
 These include the Church Room (now the village hall) built in 1865, the Fosse Way, a farmhouse (now the Royal Oak Inn), a raised pavement, the Methodist church, a socket-stone, Stratton Farm and West End House.

 The raised pavement, looking southwards along the main street.